tony @ cassandra.org

 Plates Across America Logo and Plates Collage

-Here are a few screenshots of the game.
+Here are a few screenshots of the original game: Plates Across America®.

 Main Puzzle Word Page